isazafeer/README-Generator/README.md

 Code > Download as ZIP File > Open the application in VSC > run `node index.js` in the command line either using VSC or the device's own.

-After this, the terminal will greet the user with the corresponding promts; once this is completed, the user will have a README file completed that displays the informaton their entered!
+After this, the terminal will greet the user with the corresponding promts.
+Once this is completed, the user will have a finished README file that displays the informaton they entered from the prompt messages!

 Here is a link to a video showcasing the final result of the challenge: